0xERR0R/blocky/tools/installer.md

 After install Blocky you can use sync feature to download or upload config to remote server over ssh connection with `sync.sh`.

+In first run `sync.sh` will ask:
+* Remote server IP
+* Remote server port
+* Remote server ssh user name

+Them will try copy ssh key to remote server with `ssh-copy-id`, after that you can run script again and `sync.sh` will copy `cinfig.yml` from remote server to local `/opt/blocky` folder.